-- (c) If Shareholders' Representative does not notify Parent in writing within twenty (20) Business Days after receipt of Parent's statement of the Closing Date Working Capital that it disputes any of the information or calculations provided in Parent's statement of the Closing Date Working Capital, Parent's statement of the Closing Date Working Capital shall be final and conclusive.
+- (c) If Shareholders' Representative does not notify Parent in writing within twenty (20) Business Days after receipt of Parent's statement of the Closing Date Working Capital, Parent's statement of the Closing Date Working Capital, Parent's statement of the Closing Date Working Capital shall be final and conclusive.
 If Shareholders' Representative disagrees with any of the information or calculations provided by Parent in its statement of the Closing Date Working Capital, Shareholders' Representative may, within twenty (20) Business Days after delivery of such statement to it, deliver a written notice to Parent stating in reasonable detail the existence and nature of such disagreement.
 Any such notice of disagreement shall specify those items or amounts as to which Shareholders' Representative disagrees.
 If such notice of disagreement shall be delivered, the parties shall use their reasonable best efforts to reach agreement on the disputed items or amounts within twenty (20) Business Days after Parent's receipt of such notice.
 If the parties are unable to reach agreement on the disputed items within such period, then the issues in dispute will be submitted to PricewaterhouseCoopers LLP, independent public accountants (the "Accountants"), for review and resolution, with instructions to complete the review as promptly as practicable.
 Parent and Shareholders' Representative each will furnish to the Accountants such workpapers and other documents and information relating to the disputed issues as the Accountants may request and are available to that party or its Subsidiaries (or its independent public accountants), and will be afforded the opportunity to present to the Accountants any material relating to the determination and to discuss the determination with the Accountants.
 The resolution of the Accountants shall be conclusive and binding on the parties and may be entered and enforced in any court of competent jurisdiction.
-One-half of the fees and expenses charged by the Accountants shall be paid by Parent and the remaining one-half shall be paid from the Escrow Fund; and Parent and Shareholders' Representative hereby agree to give joint written instruments to the Escrow Agent for such disbursement. - (d) The Estimated Closing Date Balance Sheet and the related statement of the Estimated Working Capital, and the Closing Date Balance Sheet and the related statement of the Closing Date Working Capital, shall be prepared in accordance with GAAP, and using the same accounting principles, practices and methodologies, consistently applied, that were used to prepare the December 31, 2004 Balance Sheet.
+One-half of the fees and expenses charged by the Accountants shall be paid by Parent and - (d) The Estimated Closing Date Balance Sheet and the related statement of the Estimated Working Capital, and the Closing Date Balance Sheet and the related statement of the Closing Date Working Capital, shall be prepared in accordance with GAAP, and using the same accounting principles, practices and methodologies, consistently applied, that were used to prepare the December 31, 2004 Balance Sheet.
 Solely for purposes of determining the Estimated Working Capital and the Closing Date Working Capital, the parties hereby agree to the Working Capital Guidelines set forth on Annex I. - (e) During its review period, the Shareholders' Representative and his Representatives shall have access during regular business hours and upon reasonable notice to all relevant books and records and employees of the Surviving Corporation to the extent he reasonably deems necessary to review matters and information related to the preparation of the Closing Date Balance Sheet (and including without limitation any financial and other information relating to periods after the Closing Date that may be relevant to or helpful in the review of the Closing Date Balance Sheet and the calculation of the Closing Date Working Capital) in a manner not unreasonably interfering with the business of the Surviving Corporation.